mrhi44/InfiniteRecharge/README.md

 # Infinite Recharge
 The official repository of Team 6090's 2020 infinite recharge code, vision, and dashboard configurations.

+To whom it may concern, a text file of all of our joystick button and axis mappings can be found in [`JoystickMapping.txt`](JoystickMapping.txt)

 ## Competition Checklist
 - [ ] Update Laptops
     - [ ] Windows Update